kbond/lazy-doctrine/slides.md

   expensive than the extra queries
 * Evaluate your models and use cases

-## Batch Utilities Summary
+## Batch Summary

 * Hydration is expensive
 * The `BatchIterator`/`Processor` can keep the expense down to _time only_
 * When you have a large or unknown amount of data to process, it's better to move the processing to background tasks

 <!--
 header: Teaching Doctrine to be Lazy